GermGuardian vs Blueair

 Noise & Energy Use

-GermGuardian units tend to be louder on high settings.
-During overnight tests, the AC4825 registered 52 dB on high—noticeable but not disruptive.
-Energy consumption averages 45W on medium, making it less efficient than Blueair.
+GermGuardian units can be louder on high settings.
+In overnight tests, the AC4825 was recorded at 52 dB on high – you know it is there, but it is not disruptive.
+Energy consumption is about 45W on medium, so it is not as efficient as Blueair.

 Price & Value